giorgiacrosilla/biasontology/ontologies/we-simplify-probabilities-and-numbers-to-make-them-easier-to-think-about/denomination-effect.md

 According to Wikipedia, "The denomination effect is a form of cognitive bias relating to currency, suggesting people may be less likely to spend larger currency denominations than their equivalent value in smaller denominations.
 It was proposed by Priya Raghubir, professor at the New York University Stern School of Business, and Joydeep Srivastava, professor at University of Maryland, in their 2009 paper "Denomination Effect".

 Raghubir and Srivastava conducted three studies in their research on the denomination effect; their findings suggested people may be more likely to spend money represented by smaller denominations and that consumers may prefer to receive money in a large denomination when there is a need to control spending.
-The denomination effect can occur when large denominations are perceived as less exchangeable than smaller denominations."
+The denomination effect can occur when large denominations are perceived as less exchangeable than smaller denominations.

 ***